 - Changes in the way the child plays

 - Lack of interest in favorite toys or activities

 - Loss of new skills, such as toilet training

 - Loss of balance or unsteady walking

-Depending on the symptoms and how they present, your healthcare provider may recommend a CT scan (computed tomography), an MRI scan (magnetic resonance imaging), or a period of observation.
+Depending on the symptoms and how they present, your healthcare provider may recommend imaging tests, including a CT scan (computed tomography), an MRI scan (magnetic resonance imaging), or a period of observation.
 It’s important to continue to monitor yourself or your child after a head injury for the above changes.

 Although injury cannot always be avoided, the risk of serious trauma can be reduced with good safety precautions.
 These include using protective headgear when performing sports, riding a bicycle, and other activities with a potential for head trauma.